Railway Ministry approves new Agartala-Guwahati train, says MP Biplab Kumar Deb

 He noted that Union Minister communicated about the approval of the new express train through a letter within a month of the demand.

-Furthermore, MP Biplab also addressed the need for infrastructure development in the state’s railway communication sector, modernisation of services, double lanes, and extension of the railway line.
+Furthermore, MP Biplab addressed the need for infrastructure development in the state’s railway communication sector, modernisation of services, double lanes and extension of railway line.

 Meanwhile, the Northeastern Frontier Railways (NFR) on Saturday successfully conducted a trial run with an electric locomotive between a station in southern Assam and Agartala.